Classic NES Series

 I read this magazine cover to cover repeatedly every month, and this page drove me insane.
 Late 2003 to mid 2004 were chaotic for my family and I. Hell, they were chaotic for my entire community.
 To be blunt, the whole damn town and surrounding environment burned down.
 Once beautiful forests now looked like the intro to Terminator 2.
 Living in an environment like this for six months is tough.
 My parents had just bought a house, but we weren't going to move until the school year was finished.
 Frankly, I wish we'd have just left.
 These random NES re-releases were something to look forward to and covet.
 I didn't know what to expect with the new house.
 At least with this, I knew what I was getting.

 I'd get my hands on Super Mario Bros, as well as Metroid, Zelda, and Zelda II.
 I had four out of the twelve, and I was happy with that.
 I'd eventually find better ways of playing NES, up to and including motivating and teaching myself to repair the consoles.
-At that point, I'd just play an NES, and forgot out these.
+At that point, I'd just play an NES, and forgot about these.

 Analysis